-Andre C. Dimitriadis Executive Chairman Age 70 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
+Andre C. Dimitriadis Executive Chairman Age 72 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
 In March 2007, Mr. Dimitriadis assumed the position of Executive Chairman.
-Wendy L. Simpson Chief Executive Officer and President Age 62 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
+Wendy L. Simpson Chief Executive Officer and President Age 64 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
 In March 2007, Ms. Simpson was appointed Chief Executive Officer and President.
-Pamela Shelley-Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary Age 45 Pamela Shelley-Kessler joined the company as Vice President and Controller in July 2000.
+Pamela Shelley-Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary Age 47 Pamela Shelley-Kessler joined the company as Vice President and Controller in July 2000.
 In March 2007 she was appointed Senior Vice President and Chief Financial Officer.
 In December 2010 she was promoted to Executive Vice President.
 Prior to joining the company Ms. Kessler was the Corporate Controller for a privately held commercial and multifamily real estate developer and the Director of Financial Reporting for a Southern California apartment REIT.
-Formerly she was with Ernst &Young LLP.
-Clint B. Malin Senior Vice President and Chief Investment Officer Age 39 Clint B. Malin joined the company as Vice President and Chief Investment Officer in May 2004.
+Formerly she was with Ernst & Young LLP.
+Clint B. Malin Executive Vice President and Chief Investment Officer Age 41 Clint B. Malin joined the company as Vice President and Chief Investment Officer in May 2004.
 In December 2010 he was promoted to Senior Vice President.
+In June 2012 he was promoted to Executive Vice President.
 Mr. Malin was employed by Sun Healthcare Group, Inc., (or Sun) a nationwide operator of long-term health care facilities from 1997 through 2004.
 During his tenure at Sun, Mr. Malin was promoted to Vice President of Corporate Real Estate.
-T. Andrew Stokes Senior Vice President, Marketing and Strategic Planning Age 63 T. Andrew Stokes joined the company in June 2007 as Vice President, Marketing and Strategic Planning.
+T. Andrew Stokes Senior Vice President, Marketing and Strategic Planning Age 65 T. Andrew Stokes retired from the company effective March 31, 2013.
+Mr. Stokes joined the company in June 2007 as Vice President, Marketing and Strategic Planning.
 In December 2010 he was promoted to Senior Vice President.
 From December 2006 to June 2007, Mr. Stokes worked for Gudvi, Sussman and Oppenheim as a certified public accountant.
 From January 2003 through November 2006, Mr. Stokes worked as an individual investor and consultant in real estate and health care.
-Prior to 2003 Mr. Stokes was Senior Vice President of Corporate Development for Nationwide Health Properties, Inc. Caroline Chikhale Vice President, Controller and Treasurer Age 34 Caroline Chikhale joined the company as Accounting Manager in May 2002.
+Prior to 2003 Mr. Stokes was Senior Vice President of Corporate Development for Nationwide Health Properties, Inc. Peter G. Lyew Vice President and Director of Tax Age 55 Peter G. Lyew joined the company in June 2000 as Director of Tax and was promoted to Vice President in December 2001.
+Prior to joining the company he held tax management positions with Sun America Affordable Housing, where he specialized in real estate partnerships, and Ernst & Young Kenneth Leventhal.
+Formerly he was with Arthur Andersen & Company.
+Caroline Chikhale Vice President, Controller and Treasurer Age 36 Caroline Chikhale joined the company as Accounting Manager in May 2002.
 In May 2005 she was appointed Assistant Controller and Assistant Treasurer and in March 2007, Ms. Chikhale was appointed Vice President, Controller and Treasurer.
 Prior to joining the company she was employed by Ernst & Young, LLP.
-Peter G. Lyew Vice President and Director of Tax Age 53 Peter G. Lyew joined the company in June 2000 as Director of Tax and was promoted to Vice President in December 2001.
-Prior to joining the company he held tax management positions with Sun America Affordable Housing, where he specialized in real estate partnerships, and Ernst & Young Kenneth Leventhal.
-Formerly he was with Arthur Andersen & Company.